Middleware

 Tip

-Sometimes we want to add a middleware to a specific application plugin without modifying the plugin's code (as upgrades could overwrite it).
-In this case, we can configure the middleware in the main project.
+Sometimes we want to add middleware to an application plugin without modifying the plugin code (which would be overwritten on update).
+In that case, we can configure middleware for it in the main project.

 return [